Posts tagged 'product management'

 Source: The Bleeping Computer

 Long before cheap solid state disks became ubiquitous, it was a common performance issue that, over time, the data on your hard disk became scattered all over the place.
-When you wanted to access a certain file, the magnetic heads of the disk would then have to (mechanically!
+When you wanted to access a certain file, the magnetic heads of the disk would then have to (mechanically!) move around like crazy, tremendously slowing down the reading process.
+Defragmenting counteracted that by re-ordering the bits and pieces of information on the disk, so that data which was frequently accessed together also was physically stored next to each other.
+During the defragmentation process itself, your computer was pretty much unusable—and it sounded like it was munching on pebbles.
+However, the hassle was well worth it, given how much smoother the whole system ran afterwards.

 Product management is likely to be the most cross-functional discipline of them all.
 Conceptually, we’re trying to align desirability ("What does the market need?"), feasibility ("What kind of solution can we realistically build?"), and viability ("How do we make this a profitable business?").
 That part of the job alone necessitates broad knowledge across a variety of fields, as well as a reasonable amount of depth in each of them.